LearningLocker/docs/src/http-statement-forwarding.md

-active | If this statement forwarder is currently active. configuration | The configuration for this statement forwarder [See configuration](#configuration). owner | Id of the [user](../http-users#schema) who created this statement forwarder. query | Only forwards statements which match this query. isPublic | If false then this statement forwarder is only available to the owner and users with [org/all/statementForwarding/view scope](../http-roles/#organisation-scopes), otherwise it's available to everyone in the organisation with permission.
+active | If this statement forwarder is currently active. configuration | The configuration for this statement forwarder [See configuration](#configuration). owner | Id of the [user](../http-users#schema) who created this statement forwarder. query | A JSON Mongo query string - only statements which match this query will be forwarded. <br><br>e.g. `'{"statement.verb.id":"http://adlnet.gov/expapi/verbs/completed"}'` isPublic | If false then this statement forwarder is only available to the owner and users with [org/all/statementForwarding/view scope](../http-roles/#organisation-scopes), otherwise it's available to everyone in the organisation with permission.

 ### Configuration